ROBOTICS CHALLENGE: MAY 13, 2017

 With the $50 registration fee, each team will receive a 4'x8' full color mat and field set consisting of non-LEGO® items serving as the mission objectives.
 Teams supply LEGO MINDSTORMS® components and will need a 4’x8’ practice table.
 The Challenge includes the robot game and team projects.

-Registration will open January 9, 2017, and remain open until we have 40 teams.
-If you would like further details on the challenge or registration, please email email@example.com.
+Registration is now open, and will remain open until we have 40 teams.
+If you would like further details on the challenge or registration, or have any issues with the credit card payment, please email firstname.lastname@example.org.

 Student Travel – WWII Educational Tours